-RED means DANGER This is the time of year when you are most likely to re-fill or top up your classic car with anti-freeze.
-When you do TAKE CARE.
+RED means DANGER When you next re-fill or top up your classic car with anti-freeze, TAKE CARE.
 Most stores and garages now sell red anti –freeze, which lasts longer.
 However, it also can attack seals, gaskets and hoses used in classic and historic vehicles.
 So, don’t ’put your car at risk.
 Avoid the red stuff at all costs and stick to the more traditional blue or green varieties.

 DRIVING ABROAD? -TAKE CARE Memo